 VB NET 2013 Software - new popup window (31K)

-When you first start Visual Studio Community 2015 edition, you'll see a screen like this one:
+When you first start Visual Studio Community 2015 and 2017, you'll see a screen like this one:

 This let's you select the colour scheme for the software.
 We've gone for Light, in the screenshot above.
 Click the Start Visual Studio button at the bottom and you'll see this screen appear.